OSU-AIMS/RoPE-S3D/README.md

 Traversing this loss to find minima therefore enables the depicted robot pose to be estimated.

-The afforementioned 3D Rendering is done via [Pyrender](https://github.com/mmatl/pyrender)
+The afforementioned 3D Rendering is done via [Pyrender](https://github.com/mmatl/pyrender), with forward kinematics handled by [Klamp't](https://github.com/krishauser/Klampt).

 Depth visualization uses the [Turbo Colormap](https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html).

 # Usage

 The following are the main steps that must be taken to train a new model:
-1. Configure meshes
-2. Create a dataset
+1. Create a dataset
-3. Align the dataset
+2. Align the dataset
-4. Perform automatic annotation
+3. Perform automatic annotation
-5. Train the model
+4. Train the model

 ## Meshes

-Meshes are loaded from a robot's URDF.
+Meshes are loaded directly from a robot's URDF.

-The URDF can be changed via the wizard: ```python wizard.py```
+The active URDF can be changed by running the wizard (with ```python wizard.py```), which will automatically

-The mesh for each joint, as well as that mesh's specific name, is specified in ```mesh_config.json``` in the ```data``` directory.

-More details about mesh configuration can be found in that directory's README.

 ## Datasets